National Honors Society List (A-L)

 The National Honor Society for Accounting, Finance, and Information Systems

-Mission: Beta Alpha Psi is the national honor and professional fraternity for students of accounting, finance, and information systems.
-As the premier professional accounting and business information fraternity, Beta Alpha Psi recognizes academic excellence and complements members’ formal education by providing interaction between students, faculty, and professionals, and by encouraging ethical conduct, and public service.
+Mission: Beta Alpha Psi is the national honor, service, and professional organization for students studying accounting, finance, or information systems.
+As the premier professional accounting and business information organization, Beta Alpha Psi recognizes academic excellence and complements members’ formal education by providing interaction between students, faculty, and professionals, and by encouraging ethical conduct, and public service.
 Beta Alpha Psi brings excellent students and business professionals together and fosters professional and social development by sponsoring activities that enhance the educational experience and broaden the perspective of each member.
 The Pace chapter has earned “Superior Chapter” status nationally each year since its inception.
 Recently, the Pace chapter was honored with a “Gold Chapter” designation which places the Pace chapter in the top 15 chapters among 273 chapters worldwide.

 The National Biology Honor Society